 Prepare: Check Your Pegs

-Then, if you haven’t tuned your guitar before, take a moment to familiarise yourself with your tuning pegs.
+If you haven’t tuned your guitar before, take a moment to familiarise yourself with your tuning pegs.
 Depending on whether your pegs are all on one side (electric style) or three on each side (acoustic style) and whether the guitar has been strung in the normal way, the directionality of each peg might vary.

 You want to find out: does turning the peg clockwise make the string tighter (and its pitch higher) or looser (and its pitch lower)?

 Once you get familiar with this setup on your guitar it will become instinctive and you won’t need to think about it again.
-Now that you know which way to turn each peg to make that string go higher or lower, you are ready to begin.
-Lowest string first…

-1. Low E string
+Sixth String: Low E